Hot Bacon Dressing

 • Increase the heat and allow to boil slightly to thicken completely.

-• Remove from the heat and stir in the vinegar and crumbled bacon.
+• Remove from the heat and stir in 1/4 cup apple cider vinegar and 6 slices bacon (crumbled).

 • Serve while still warm, or reheat on the stove or in the microwave.